-- Push the CST SET button until you reach the lower speed you want, then release it. - To slow down in very small amounts, push the CST SET button for less than half a second.
+- Push in the button at the end of the lever until you reach a desired lower speed then release it. - To slow down in very small amounts, push the button briefly.
 Each time you do this, you'll go 1 mph (1.6 km/h) slower.